Ad Code

 What is Management Information System ?

-Management information system (MIS) can be described as an integrated computer system which consists of head and hardware and software to achieve strategic role of organisation its objective is to collect data to process and store it and produce information that is necessary for management to run the organisation operation efficiently generally and images used to be generated the following four types of information.
+Management information system can be described as an integrated computer system which consists of head and hardware and software to achieve strategic role of organization its objective is to collect data to process and store it and produce information that is necessary for management to run the organization operation efficiently generally and images used to be generated the following four types of information.

-An Management Information System (MIS) can play a very crucial role to provide strategic support to management of an organisation to achieve a objective through efficient data processing and MIS can provide huge information so that it provide to be very fruitful investment only its this information changes the harmful behavior of the organisation
+An Management Information System (MIS) can play a very crucial role to provide strategic support to management of an organization to achieve a objective through efficient data processing and MIS can provide huge information so that it provide to be very fruitful investment only its this information changes the harmful behavior of the organization.

 MIS provides the following types of information to the companies :